Skip to content

 Python Decorators

-Declarative Pipelines uses the following Python decorators to describe tables and views:
+Declarative Pipelines uses Python decorators to define tables and views.

 @dp.append_flow